athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 used for the euclidead space while the second one can be used for any metric space.

-This version of PROUD was developed as part of a thesis project in Java and Hazelcast Jet by [Athanasios Kefalas](https://github.com/athankefalas).
+This version of PROUD was developed as part of a dissertation project in Java and Hazelcast Jet by [Athanasios Kefalas](https://github.com/athankefalas).

 ## :compass: Contents